CANDY-LINE/node-red-contrib-sequence-functions/README.md

 There are 3 nodes in this project.

-1. `Captureor in` node ...
+1. `capture` node ...
 Capture and store data under the given conditions
-1. `Map in` node ...
+1. `map` node ...
 Provide `map` function
-1. `Filter in` node ...
+1. `filter` node ...
 Provide `filter` function

-These functions are expected to be used with `node-red-contrib-cache` and `node-red-contrib-statistics` nodes for better event processing functionalities.
+These functions are expected to be used with [`node-red-contrib-cache`](https://www.npmjs.com/package/node-red-contrib-cache) and [`node-red-contrib-statistics`](https://www.npmjs.com/package/node-red-contrib-statistics) nodes for better event processing functionalities.

 ### Installation